 Data matching is the comparing of computer records held by one body at the side of other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows possible fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an something wrong which requires further looking into.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

-We participate in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise, as detailed on the government’s website.
+We take part in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
+We are required to give particular sets of data to the Minister for the Cabinet Office for matching for each exercise, as detailed on the government’s website.

-The processing of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under its powers in Part 6 of the Local Audit and Accountability Act 2014.
+The gathering of data by the Cabinet Office in a data matching exercise is done with statutory authority under its powers in Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998 or the GDPR.

 Data matching by the Cabinet Office is subject to a Code of Practice.

-View further information on the Cabinet Office’s legal powers and the reason why it matches particular information.
+View further details on the Cabinet Office’s legal powers and the reason why it matches particular information.

 Data sharing with a specified anti-fraud organisation